openactive/openactive-test-suite/packages/openactive-integration-tests/README.md

   }
 ```

+### `outputPath`

+Test results are written to `*.md` within the directory specified by `outputPath` in Markdown format.

 ## Reading test results

-Test results are written to `/output/*.md` in Markdown format.

-To read these files, the [Markdown Viewer Chrome Extension](https://chrome.google.com/webstore/detail/markdown-viewer/ckkdlimhmcjmikdlpkmbgfkaikojcbjk) is recommended, with the following settings:
+To read the markdown files that are written to the directory specified by `outputPath`, the [Markdown Viewer Chrome Extension](https://chrome.google.com/webstore/detail/markdown-viewer/ckkdlimhmcjmikdlpkmbgfkaikojcbjk) is recommended, with the following settings:
 - CONTENT -> "autoreload" on
 - ADVANCED OPTIONS -> ALLOW ACCESS TO FILE:// URLS (links to setting in Chrome Extensions settings of the same name)